Post - 1500 Southeast Asia Archaeology

-Colonial perspectives have resulted in a lack of archaeological research or anthropological support that better understands the effect of European powers in Southeast Asia.
-In the following paper we provide a brief overview of European colonization in Southeast Asian countries, specifically by the Spanish in Philippines, English in Singapore, Dutch in Indonesia, British in Brunei, and French/British in Vietnam.
-All of which began and expanded through the silk route and spice trade.
-We also discuss the limited archaeological work that has been conducted in these areas and the insight this provides into the culture, geography, and social and political systems of these countries beginning in the 16th century.
+Archaeology is the study of human activity through recovery and analysis of material culture.
+Within Southeast Asia, this practice, within the western tradition, was introduced by European colonization.
+During the colonial period, the vast majority of the lands of Southeast Asia were under European control.
+This left the lands riddled with the remnants of this colonial history, as well as those of the peoples who sought to resist their rule.
+This article covers the archaeological study of those remnants.

 European colonization of Southeast Asia

 The source of many material distributions in Southeast Asia was a result of the Silk Road era; it consisted of historical sea and land trade routes across Afro-Eurasian that connects East, South, and Western Asia with the Mediterranean and the European world.
 It also included North and East Africa.
 The Silk Road consisted of trade routes that were expanding overtime due to different colonies’ desires for specific items.